robineero/nvs-knowledge-base/docs/ads/setting-up-new-account.md

 Couple of things to know:

 - Every advertising initiative should run on separate Google Ads account.
 If you start new initiative, create new Google Ads account.
-- If you have created an account then the account should be registered in OneRegistry.
+- If you have created an account then the account should be registered in [OneRegistry](https://nvs-prod.appiancloud.com/suite/sites/1P1R). *Not sure as what and how.
+If we have managed to register the first account then we can use it as a template.*
-- Payment by using procurement card.
+- Payment by using procurement card. *At the moment we are waiting for the card and then figure out the billing details.*

 ## Hygiene